Submission Guidelines for Authors

 Submission: kindly make an account on the OJS system of UER and electronically upload the article on the website.

-Before submission, please ensure that:
+Before submission, please read Policies and ensure that:

 General guidelines for preparing the manuscript for submission are summarized in the American Psychological Association Manual (7th ed., APA, 2019).
 Authors must look for already published articles in archives and use the UER Article Template to finalize the document.
 The manuscript should be submitted as a single Word file, including all sections specified below.
 The author will be solely responsible for the content provided in the article.
 In the case of reprinting previously published material, the author needs to get prior permission.

 Publication Fees: Publication is free; the journal does not charge any article processing fee.

 Copy Editing Services: The journal provides exclusive English language editing services along with the formatting services totally free of charge.

 Research Writing Workshops & Training: We regularly conduct workshops on research writing, data analysis, and reporting, etc. Booking is recommended in advance to avoid disappointment.
 However, registration fees may apply.

 An article might include the following main sections:

 All manuscripts must include an abstract containing 200- 250 words typed on a separate page.
 After the abstract, please supply up to five keywords or brief phrases (APA).
 The abstract should explain the purpose of the research, method, primary results, and major conclusions.
 It should also contain 1-2 lines about the originality and uniqueness of research.

 A strong introduction engages the reader in the problem of interest and provides a context for the study at hand.
 In introducing the research concern, the writer should provide a clear rationale for why the problem deserves new research, contextualizing the study according to the current knowledge and prior theoretical and empirical work.
 The introduction may further contain: